crisperdue/prooftoys-site/content/drinking.md

 [4] Distribute the "or" over the two existentially quantified terms.
 This step uses a fancier kind of matching, known as "higher-order" matching.
-To see it in action, click on the word "use" in line 4 to see it in action.
+To see it in action, click on the word "use" in line 4.

 [5] Variable `x` does not occur inside the quantifier, so we can remove the quantifier.
 (The quantified term has the same value